+Insert the pedal condector.
 Insert the pedal cord securely until the metal part of the cord plug disappears from view.
 Otherwise, the pedal may not function properly.

-- 2 Attach the cord holders to the rear panel as shown, then clip the cord into the holders. - 3 Use a vinyl tie to take up any slack in the pedal cord. - 4 Insert the AC power cord plug into the [AC IN] jack.
+2 Attach the cord holders to the rear panel as shown, then clip the cord into the holders.

+- 3 Use a vinyl tie to take up any slack in the pedal cord. - Insert the AC power cord plug into the [AC IN] jack.